IzzyLeech/Do-you-know-Al/README.md

 This resulted in me changing how I would find my question by filtering the question into a single array of questions and then looking for the key of difficulty.
 I also change how I would display my question by cloning the template of the quiz by using cloneNode, but when I went to try and score the quiz I was getting repeat values for an answer.
 So I had to figure out another way of getting and displaying my question.

 This is where I used the Durstenfeld shuffle so it could shuffle the values that I needed to output with a change of my potential answers being put in an array inside the array. so it could look for the value of the answer.

+## Unfixed Bugs

+A bug that I found when testing was late in my development is when an answer is clicked in the question section it should have its background change to red.
+If the website is in its normal state of the full browser it won't work.
+If the website is in google developer it will work or use the dimension of a given mobile or tablet device.
+I have tried changing the order In when the CSS rule is called but the problem still persisted.

+# Deployment

+Project was deployed on GitHub using the page feature.
+Link to https://izzyleech.github.io/Do-you-know-Al/